haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   The VLAN specified in the Outer.VLAN informarion will be the Designated VLAN for the link on which the frame is sent, except in the case of some TRILL Hellos.

 #### 4.2.4.
 TRILL Link Hellos, DRBs, and Appointed Forwarders
+  RBridges default to using TRILL Hellos unless, on a per-port basis, they are configured to use P2P Hellos.
+TRILL-Hello frames are specified in 4.4.

+  RBridges are normally configured to use P2P Hellos only when there are exactly two of them on a link.
+However, it can occur that RBridge are misconfigured as to which type of hello to use.
+This is safe but may cause lack of RBridge-to-RBridge connectivity.
+An RBridge port configured to use P2P Hellos ignores TRILL Hellos, and an RBridge port configured to use TRILL Hellos ignores P2P Hellos.

+  If any of the RBridge ports on a link is configured to use TRILL Hellos, one of such RBridge orts using TRILL Hellos is **elected DRB (Desinated RBridge)** for the link.
+This election is based on configured priority (most significant field), and source MAC address as communicated by TRILL-Hello frames.
+The DRB, designates the VLAN to be used on the link for inter-RBridge communication by the non-P2P RBridge ports and appoints itself or other RBridges on the link appointed forwarder for VLANs on the link.

 ##### 4.2.4.1.
 P2P Hello Links
 ##### 4.2.4.2.
 Designated RBridge
 ##### 4.2.4.3.
 Appointed VLAN-x Forwardre